Supermagnum/gr-sleipnir/README.md

 **Recommendation: Use 8FSK as primary mode, 4FSK as fallback for extreme weak signal.**

-Based on comprehensive Phase 3 testing (5,250 tests completed, 67.9% complete), 8FSK demonstrates superior performance across all metrics compared to 4FSK.
+Based on comprehensive Phase 3 testing (**7,728 tests completed, 100% complete**), 8FSK demonstrates superior performance across all metrics compared to 4FSK.
 The following comparison table shows the performance difference:

 | Metric | 4FSK (rate 3/4) | 8FSK (rate 2/3) | Winner |
 |--------|-----------------|-----------------|--------|